timduly4/pyglow/README.md

            (u, v) = (14.07, 12.18)
 ```

+# Hints

+1. Use tab completion in ipython to view the full set of member data and variables available in the Point class.
+  * For example, in the test code, run `pt.<TAB><TAB>` and class information will be listed.

 # Uninstallation

 1. The install directory for pyglow is outputted when you run the `python ./setup.py install` command.
 For example, on a mac this is usually in `/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/site-packages`.
-2. Simply remove the *.so climatological models in this directory, as well as the `pyglow` and `pyglow_trash` folders.
+2. Simply remove the `*.so` climatological models in this directory, as well as the `pyglow` and `pyglow_trash` folders.